DiamondBr3aker/Parse/README.md

 # Parse
-Speech to Text Powered Search Engine
+Speech to Text Powered Search Engine and Image Recognition Software

-Website can be found at: https://diamondbr3aker.github.io/Parse/parse.html

 This project is licensed under the terms of the GNU General Public License 3.0.